How to Make Lumpiang Shanghai: A Filipino-Inspired Dish

 - Mix the egg and cornstarch to bind the mixture.

-- On a plate, lay a single egg roll wrapper.
-Scoop at least two tablespoons of meat mixture.
+- On a plate, lay out a single egg roll wrapper.
+Scoop at least two tablespoons of meat mixture onto it.

 - Fold the egg roll wrapper from the bottom to the center once.
 Then fold the wrapper from both the left and right side to the center.
 From there, start rolling it.